-Marital assets are acquired during the marriage and typically split equally, while non-marital assets are owned before the marriage and may not be subject to division unless needed to meet a spouse’s needs.
+‘Marital’ or ‘matrimonial’ assets are those acquired during the marriage and typically split equally upon divorce, while ‘non-marital’ or ‘non-matrimonial’ assets are those deriving from a source seen as separate to the marriage, and so are therefore not typically shared in divorce, unless needed to meet a spouse’s needs.

 The matrimonial home and any other property